A Closer Look At The Causes of Superior Vena Cava Syndrome (SVCS)

 Image Credit: images.unsplash.com

 Imagine waking up one day, and something as simple as breathing or raising your arm feels like a monumental task.
-That’s the reality for someone living with Superior Vena Cava Syndrome (SVCS).
+That’s the reality for someone living with the causes of Superior Vena Cava Syndrome (SVCS).

 SVCS is a condition where the body’s second-largest vein, the superior vena cava, becomes compressed or obstructed.
 This vein is a crucial highway for blood returning to the heart from the upper body.
 When it’s blocked, blood flow slows down, leading to swelling, shortness of breath, and even life-threatening complications.